Updated August 30, 2023

 2. You can’t count on people discovering your project organically

 One misconception that a lot of first-time creators have is that they can just launch a project and potential backers will magically land on their campaign page.
 But the likelihood of people seeing your project without you doing any kind of promotion or community building is slim.
-Search Kickstarter right now, and you’ll likely see that there are more than 3,000 live projects.
-That means that there are more than 3,000 projects that people would have to search through to find you.

-3. Validate your idea
+3. Validate your idea with your email list

 Are people interested in what you’re offering?